Causes of back pain in the elderly include spinal stenosis and other conditions

 As we get older, back pain and related symptoms can become more likely to develop, having a frustrating and disruptive effect on our quality of life.
 There are a number of different reasons why back pain can occur more easily in the elderly, but one of the biggest contributors is spinal anatomy losing water content and becoming less flexible.
 These changes can in turn make the parts of the spine, such as the joints and discs, less able to withstand the pressure they are being placed under on a day-to-day basis and become more prone to becoming injured or displaced.

 The good news is that back pain related to degenerative changes does not have to be debilitating and negatively affect your life.
 A great first step in finding relief is to educate yourself as a patient and learn about the specific conditions that are often the underlying cause of back pain in older patients.

-Here are some of the most common causes of back pain in older individuals:
+Here are some of the most common causes of back pain that older individuals can encounter:

-- Bone spurs – these growths are made by the body as a natural healing mechanism, but should they come into contact with a nerve or other soft tissue, back pain can follow.
+- Bone spurs.
+These growths are made by the body as a natural healing and stabilizing mechanism, but should they come into contact with a nerve or other soft tissue, back pain can result.

 Treating back pain related to a spine condition

 As there are so many potential causes of back pain in the elderly, a trip to the physician is required to determine if a patient has a herniated disc, spinal stenosis or any other form of spine degeneration.
 Upon diagnosis of a degenerative spine condition, treatment usually begins with conservative treatment options like rest, over-the-counter medication, physical therapy and low-impact exercise.
 While these and other therapies are often effective, spine surgery can also become a consideration in more serious cases that do not respond to conservative treatment.

 To learn more about treatment for back pain, contact the team at Laser Spine Institute today.
 We are the leaders in minimally invasive spine surgery and have helped thousands of patients find relief at our state-of-the-art outpatient centers across the United States.